 Australia is the native home of the eastern quoll.
-Here the only major wild populations are found in Tasmania.
+Currently the only major wild populations are found in Tasmania.

-They are considered extinct in New South Wales, South Australia and Victoria but reintroduction areas have been ongoing in recent years and small populations with varying levels of success have been established here.
+They are considered extinct in New South Wales, South Australia and Victoria but reintroduction programs have been ongoing in recent years and small populations with varying levels of success have been established here.

 Prior to reintroduction efforts the last mainland sighting dated to 1963 in the New South Wales suburb of Vaucluse.

 They make their home in rainforest, heathland, alpine areas and scrub showing a preference for dry grassland and forest mosaics.
-These preferred habitats provided an abundance of pasture grubs, a favored food.
+These preferred habitats provided an abundance of pasture grubs, a favoured food.